mbniebergall/presentations/README.md

-# presentations
+# Presentations

-Presentations given at events, including User Groups and Conferences
+Presentations given by Mark Niebergall at various events, including User Groups and Conferences.

+Files may be used for reference without modification.